 Jonathan Rogers reported that the resolution for supporting and protecting student journalists passed.
 NCTE.org did a complete rebranding and is focusing on media literacy.
 He and several other JEA members will be doing a session at the St. Louis convention.

-Motion: Moved by John Bowen as Scholastic Press Commission chair to adopt the Student Free Expression statement with the friendly amendment to the second paragraph, adding “of news and media literacy” before civic engagement.
+Motion: Moved by John Bowen as Scholastic Press Committee chair to adopt the Student Free Expression statement with the friendly amendment to the second paragraph, adding “of news and media literacy” before civic engagement.
 The motion carried 7-0.

 Mark Newton encouraged John Bowen to solicit partners and other organizations to sign on to this.

 Motion: Moved by Mark Newton and seconded by John Bowen for JEA join the “Campaign for the Civic Mission of Schools” as a member organization of the campaign steering committee.
 The motion carried 7-0.

 Motion: Moved by Sarah Nichols and seconded by Megan Fromm to fund a new-board retreat.
 The motion carried 7-0.